top of page

 • 6 min read

-Conventionally the cooling tower blowdown treatment was performed as an unavoidable waste stream.
-Fresh water was replenished and the cooling tower blowdown water was discharged with minimal treatment due to relaxed discharge limits.
+Traditionally, cooling tower blowdown treatment was viewed as an unavoidable waste stream.
+Fresh water was replenished, and the blowdown water was discharged with minimal treatment due to relaxed discharge limits.
+However, with growing concerns about water stress, tighter discharge norms, rising utility costs, and stringent corporate sustainability targets, the recycling and reuse of cooling tower blowdown wastewater has become a priority.

-Sustainable cooling tower operation focuses on using multiple cycles of concentration, without compromising cooling efficiency or plant reliability.
-This blog explains in detail about various aspects of cooling tower blowdown treatment and recycling to achieve practical and scalable solutions.
+Sustainable cooling tower operations focus on utilizing multiple cycles of concentration (CoC) without compromising cooling efficiency or plant reliability.
+This blog delves into various aspects of cooling tower blowdown treatment and recycling to achieve practical and scalable solutions.

 Cooling Tower Blowdown Water Treatment